marizmelo/DORM/README.md

 VERSION LOG
 -----------

+* 0.0.5
+Use Handlebars templates, use of .dorm files required (prevent handlebars file collisions)

 * 0.0.4
-Node module added.
-You can use DORM inside your node application now.
+Node module added, you can use DORM inside your node application now

 * 0.0.3
 Convert output to Jade